jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 # Generative AI

-_AI is a force multiplier.
-It makes good developers better and bad developers worse._ ― Jim Humelsine
+_AI is a tool.
+It's a force multiplier.
+It makes good developers better and bad developers worse.
+A power saw allows the skilled carpenter to build a cabinet faster.
+A power saw allows the knucklehead to cut off his thumb faster._ ― Jim Humelsine

 # Readable/Comprehensible Code